codeigniter4/CodeIgniter4/user_guide_src/source/concepts/services.rst

 Service Discovery
 =================

-CodeIgniter can automatically discover any Config\\Services.php files you may have created within any defined namespaces.
+CodeIgniter can automatically discover any **Config/Services.php** files you may have created within any defined namespaces.
 This allows simple use of any module Services files.
 In order for custom Services files to be discovered, they must meet these requirements:

-- Its namespace must be defined in ``Config\Autoload.php``
+- Its namespace must be defined in **app/Config/Autoload.php**
-- Inside the namespace, the file must be found at ``Config\Services.php``
+- Inside the namespace, the file must be found at **Config/Services.php**
 - It must extend ``CodeIgniter\Config\BaseService``

 A small example should clarify this.

-Imagine that you've created a new directory, ``Blog`` in your root directory.
-This will hold a **blog module** with controllers, models, etc, and you'd like to make some of the classes available as a service.
+Imagine that you've created a new directory, **Blog** in your project root directory.
+This will hold a **Blog module** with controllers, models, etc, and you'd like to make some of the classes available as a service.
 The first step is to create a new file:
-``Blog\Config\Services.php``.
+**Blog/Config/Services.php**.
 The skeleton of the file should be:

 .. literalinclude:: services/011.php